 Actor Martinez is a masterwork that questions the very nature of seeing.
-The camera slowly zooms in (subjective) and out (objective) on Martinez’s face and his surrounding space, constantly changing the way that he interacts with his surroundings, or specifically, the frame.
+The camera slowly zooms in (subjective) and out (objective) on Martinez’s face and his surrounding space, constantly changing how he interacts with his surroundings, specifically, the frame.

-Apparently both Ott and Silver were working from a two-page outline, and the movie shows—it is energetic, loose and thoughtful—but it has none of the vapid navel-gazing that plagues movies of this type.
-Running less than 80 minutes, Actor Martinez is lean, potent and downright entrancing.
+Both Ott and Silver were working from a two-page outline, and the movie shows—it is energetic, loose, and thoughtful—but it has none of the vapid navel-gazing that plagues movies of this type.
+Running less than 80 minutes, Actor Martinez is lean, potent, and downright entrancing.

 THE RED TURTLE

 To go further into the story is to give away one moment too many of The Red Turtle’s engrossing allure.
 Dudok de Wit presents his tale without a word of dialogue, and not one is needed.
 The artistic style is equally spare, which only adds to its openness.
-There is much to chew on it The Red Turtle—the struggle for survival, how life lives off of life and how the beauty of nature can humble even the hardest of hearts—but none of this is presented in a manner that bludgeons.
-A work of art worthy of Studio Ghibli and that is really saying something.
+There is much to chew on it The Red Turtle—the struggle for survival, how life lives off of life, and how the beauty of nature can humble even the hardest of hearts—but none of this is presented in a manner that bludgeons.
+A work of art worthy of Studio Ghibli, and that is saying something.